-All prospective adopters will participate in pre-approval preparation groups led by an adoption social worker/trainer and including input from adoptive parents.
+All prospective adopters will participate in pre-approval preparation groups led by an adoption social worker/trainer and including input from adoptive parents and/or Fostering for Adoption carers.
 In cases where an interpreter or a signer (for hearing impaired prospective adopters) is required an interpreter or signer will be commissioned.